 The Stranger Bar – next to Telephone Pub, this is a smaller venue, but lots of fun with no cover.
 Arrive early as it tends to get crowded.
 Enjoy daily happy hour and catch the drag show of talented queens like Pangina Heals.

-White Rabbit – In the heart of the gay scene, this gay lounge and bar is the perfect chill spot with a relaxed vibe and free Wi-Fi.
+White Rabbit – in the heart of the gay scene, this gay lounge and bar is the perfect chill spot with a relaxed vibe and free Wi-Fi.
 Serving Thai and Western food, order a meal, sip a cocktail, and watch one of the entertaining shows.

 The Balcony – a popular gay bar on Silom Soi 4 with indoor and outdoor seating and reasonably priced food and drinks.
 Although it gets busy, stop in for happy hour and special events, live DJ, drag shows, and karaoke upstairs.